-The first step in any future students should take to ensure that the application and admission process goes as smoothly as possible is to consider and complete the following steps before applying:
+The first step any future student should take is to consider and complete the following steps before begining the application:

 Requirements do vary between courses, so it is important to check any unique requirements prior to submission.
 Your application will need to include a number of mandatory items.
 For most applcations these include: